-But after she died, I more often thought about time it works as a dimension,.
+But after she died, I more often thought about time as it works as a dimension.
 Time, sometimes called the 4th dimension, locates a specific event as it occurs in a specific location.
 After she died, that's the time I wanted to understand.

 I've long tracked my own history by location, e.g, if it was when I lived in New Mexico the first time, it must have been 2006.
 Because of my many moves, my timeline is easily tied to longitude and latitude.
 Many of those locations I have repeated.